Timeline/Steps of SED/SMI Determination

 After a decision has been made, a notice is sent to the individual with the results (determination) and information on how to receive services (when applicable).

-Each applicant has the right to appeal their SMI determination.
+Each applicant has the right to appeal their eligibility determination.

 To appeal, an individual must fill out and send the appeal form and include the original determination (decision).
 Or, they can call Solari and file by phone at 855-832-2866.